Rakesh-Mourya-G/xen-orchestra/docs/project.md

 ## XCP-ng

 After Citrix decided to close at lot of XenServer features, Olivier Lambert decided to fork the virtualization platform.
-That's why Xen Orchestra and XCP-ng team are so close.
+That's why CloudVisor and XCP-ng team are so close.
 Feel free to learn more on [https://xcp-ng.org](https://xcp-ng.org).

 ## Team and contributors